What Is the Difference Between Procurement and Sourcing?

 Trust Dryden Group as Your Procurement Experts

 Both sourcing and procurement are essential activities for any business.
 Your products, services and ideas are the keys to your success, and acquisition provides the resources to feed your innovation.
 At Dryden, we can assist you with your supplier sourcing and vetting through our RFP services, contract negotiations and supplier relationship management.
-We can also streamline your end-to-end process through our procurement consulting.
+We can also assist you with your procurement needs by streamlining your end-to-end process through our procurement consulting.